Why Good Design Isn’t Just Pretty — It’s Persuasive

 But good design isn’t just decoration — it’s communication.

 In marketing, design has one job: to guide people’s attention and make them take action.
-Every colour, font, and layout choice either helps or hurts that goal.
+Whether you’re running an ad in the La Crete Online Magazine or launching a new website, every colour, font, and layout choice either helps or hurts that goal.

 1. Design tells people what’s important